bearflare20/libreelec_nespi_power/README.md

-# libreelec_nespi_power
+# libreelec_retroflag_safeshutdown
 LibreELEC 12 + RetroFlag Case + Shutdown buttons

-Adding the ability of soft shutdown to libreelec and with retroflag pi cases
+Adding the ability of safe shutdown to libreelec and with retroflag pi cases
 ### How to install

 1. Make sure the raspberry pi is connected to the internet.